Crime & Fidelity Coverage

 The Threat Is Real — And Growing

 According to the ACFE 2024 Report to the Nations, organizations lose 5% of their revenue to occupational fraud annually—more than $4.5 trillion in global losses.
 The median loss per fraud case is $145,000.
-According to industry research, small and mid-sized businesses represent 68% of all employee theft cases, suffering median losses of $290,000.
+Small and mid-sized businesses can be hit especially hard because they often lack the internal controls and dedicated audit staff of larger organizations.

 Commercial crime insurance isn't about distrust—it's about prudent risk management.
 Your standard business insurance excludes employee theft, money and securities, and computer fraud.
 Without crime coverage, these losses come directly out of your bottom line.
-The Stan Steele Agency helps New York businesses secure comprehensive crime protection tailored to their specific risks.
+The Stan Steele Agency helps New York businesses explore crime coverage options tailored to their specific risks.

 What Is Commercial Crime Insurance?